John Du Cane: Military career

 Du Cane served in the First World War, initially as BGGS of III Corps, commanded by Lieutenant General Sir William Pulteney, of the British Expeditionary Force (BEF).
 In 1915, after being promoted to major general in February, as major general, Royal Artillery, he was an artillery advisor at General Headquarters; Lieutenant General Sir William Robertson, chief of staff to the BEF in 1915, later stated that he had laid the organisational groundwork for the massive expansion of BEF artillery during the war.
+He was appointed a Knight Commander of the Order of the Bath (KCB) in June 1916 in the 1916 Birthday Honours.

 He was posted to the Ministry of Munitions in 1916 and then, after being promoted to temporary lieutenant general, became general officer commanding (GOC) of XV Corps in September 1916, after Sir Henry Horne went to command the First Army.
 In that capacity, he was closely involved in Operation Hush, a planned invasion on the Belgian coast.
 On 12 April 1918, against the backdrop of the German "Georgette" Offensive and Field Marshal Sir Douglas Haig's demands for French reinforcements, he was appointed liaison officer between Haig and the Allied generalissimo, Ferdinand Foch.

 After the war, Du Cane, promoted to the permanent rank of lieutenant-general in January 1919, made his home in London at 4 Upper Brook Street, Mayfair.
 Du Cane was appointed Master-General of the Ordnance in January 1920 and then general officer commanding-in-chief for Western Command in October 1923.
 He was GOC-in-C for the British Army of the Rhine from June 1924 until May 1927 when he became governor and commander-in-chief of Malta, during which time he was promoted to general.
 He was also aide-de-camp general to the King, taking over from General Sir Francis Davies, from April 1926 to 1930.
+He was promoted to Knight Grand Cross of the Order of the Bath (GCB) in the 1928 Birthday Honours.
 He retired from the army in June 1931.